 Harry Potter Birthday Party Decorations

-Transforming our home into Hogwarts castle for the party included turning the dinning area into the Great Hall, a nod to the castle portraits, flying keys, a display from Honeydukes and Moaning Myrtle hanging out in the bathroom.
+Transforming our home into Hogwarts castle for the party included turning the dining area into the Great Hall, a nod to the castle portraits, flying keys, a display from Honeydukes and Moaning Myrtle hanging out in the bathroom.

-Party goers were welcomed by the Hogwarts crest flying on a banner on the front door.
+Partygoers were welcomed by the Hogwarts crest flying on a banner on the front door.

 I transformed our family gallery wall into a gallery wall of Hogwarts professors.
 I found all of the professor’s images online and cropped them square to fit in my frames.
-Below the gallery wall I used Harry Potter books and other various things we had to decorate the table.
+Below the gallery wall, I used Harry Potter books and other various things we had to decorate the table.

 Probably the most dramatic decoration was the floating candles hanging over the great hall.
-Everyone loved the way these looked, even my husband who painstakingly hung all 24 of them above the table from our 14 foot ceiling.
+Everyone loved the way these looked, even my husband who painstakingly hung all 24 of them above the table from our 14-foot ceiling.
 I used toilet paper rolls, hot glue, white acrylic paint, white paper, battery-operated tea lights and monofilament to create the look.

 Recipes coming soon.